The Waldorf Buzz: Be InformedWeekly Newsletter for Students, Parents, and Friends of Waldorf Moraine

 We welcomed children who have been a part of the school community and many who had not been on our campus before.
 These programs allowed newly enrolled families to see how it feels to attend our school and helped many children feel more ready and prepared for the coming start of the school year.

 This week we welcomed back our faculty members who spent time energizing and preparing for the new year.
 The faculty spent 4 days working on various practical activities, learning about the organizational and structural work that happens behind the scenes at the school, planning class schedules and transitions, and setting up classrooms.
 Highlights included sessions on supporting social and emotional learning, numerous songs, and updates from the board, leadership circle, festivals committee and more!

 Save the Date!

 Get The Waldorf Buzz Delivered to Your Inbox

 Never miss a thing!
 Sign up to receive an email every Monday with new announcements posted since the previous week.

 Submit Your News

-Share your news, updates, events, promotions to be included in The Waldorf Buzz weekly newsletter.
+Share your school-related news, updates, events in The Waldorf Buzz weekly newsletter.
 Email an image that supports your submission to email@example.com.

-Submissions should be sent by noon Friday to be included in the newsletter the following week.
+Submissions must be made by noon Friday to be included in the newsletter the following week.
+Thank you!